bremen79/ImprovedFighterDroid2P/README.md

 First of all, this app is not compatible with the input lag fix by [The Code Always Wins](https://www.youtube.com/c/thecodealwayswins).
 If you have it, first you must disinstall it.
 This app includes the input lag fix, so you won't need other apps for that.

+You should also remove my other app, FigtherDroid2P, and the Buttons Remapper app.

 After installing the app, run it once.
 It will prompt you to *Install* or *Uninstall*.

 *Install* will disable the native drivers (but not remove them!), and it will enable the new driver.
 The new driver will automatically starts itself after each boot.